The Stuff: Reception

 Colin Greenland reviewed The Stuff for White Dwarf #77 and stated that "A brilliant performance by Cohen stalwart Michael Moriarty as an industrial spy after the truth holds the straggling plot together."
 It received positive reviews from critics: on review aggregator website Rotten Tomatoes, the film has a 68% rating, based on 19 reviews.
 According to Bruce Kawin and Tony Williams, The Stuff satirizes American consumerism, mass media, and health foods.
 Roger Crow of On: Yorkshire Magazine called the film a "schlock horror satire", praised Moriarty's performance, and said the film paid homage to "The Blob and Invasion of the Body Snatchers [and] went on to inspire cosmetics horror satire The Substance."
 He said the quality of the special effects and picture quality ranged from good to bad.
 He praised the performance, direction, script, and rewatchability of the film.
 Ian Berriman of SFX praised Moriarty for his ability to improvise in the film, calling him "delightfully idiosyncratic".
 Berriman also wrote that although many special effects did not look believable, they contributed to the appeal of the film.
 He lauded the Arrow Video 4K version as having previously unreleased footage of The Stuff added to the film, the "romance element [being] properly fleshed out", and the addition of an alternative soundtrack.
+Scott Tobias of A.V.
+Club called the film "conformity by the spoonful and the public laps it right up, even as they pay an awful price for their gluttony", and said that because of Moriarty's acting in one of Cohen's previous films, Q, Cohen provided dialogue that was appropriate for his delivery in the film.

 Budd Wilkins of Slant Magazine called The Stuff "a barbed satire of 1980s consumer culture", commented on corporations' tendencies to solicit dangerous products to people, compared consumerism to addiction, and praised the performances of guest stars Abe Vigoda and Clara Peller.
 Peller, who appeared in the "Where's the beef" commercials for Wendy's, appears in a parody of these commercials in the film.
 Wilkins also called Moriarty's performance "deliriously jazzy", compared him to John Wayne, and commended quotes that Moriarty said in the film.
 When Wilkins reviewed the 4K UHD Blu-Ray release, he praised the improvements in the sound quality and the appearances of the colors and details.
 A writer for Film-Authority said that the cover could have looked like Street Trash, but remarked that Cohen did not make "mindless trash".
 That writer said that this film predates scandals similar to what Abscam was involved in, compared this film to The Substance, said there were "references to the KFC secret recipe as served by the Colonel", remarked on the titillation in the advertisements, said that the parody of the Wendy's commercials had its phrase become "Where's the Stuff", and noted, "British audiences might wonder out loud what happened to defunct products like Sunny D or Cremola Foam".
 The writer wrote that although satire finds little favor, the film is "funny, sharp and satirical".